Alec Pantaleo: 2021

 Pantaleo earned a 3rd-place finish at the inaugural Flowrestling 150 lb 8-man bracket challenge in Austin, Texas.
-Pantaleo went 2–1 in route to a bronze medal, beating former NCAA national champions Jordan Oliver and Anthony Ashnault.
+Pantaleo went 2–1 en route to a bronze medal, beating former NCAA national champions Jordan Oliver and Anthony Ashnault.
 Pantaleo fell to James Green by a score of 4–2 in the semi-finals.

 Pantaleo claimed the 70 kg title at the Matteo Pellicone International in Rome, Italy in April 2021.
 Pantaleo beat 2019 world-finalist Daulet Niyazbekov of Kazakhstan in the opening round and gold medal match with respective scores of 6-2 and 4–0.

 Domestically, Alec took 2nd at the 2021 U.S. Senior National Championships while competing at 70 kg.
 Pantaleo fell to James Green in the gold medal bout by a score of 2–7.

 In June 2021, Alec Pantaleo won gold at the 2021 Pan American Wrestling Championships in Guatemala City, Guatemala.
 Pantaleo won all three of his matches by technical superiority, beating Carlos Romero Millaqueo from Chile with a score of 12–0 in the gold medal bout.

 Pantaleo also claimed the 2021 Poland Open championship in Warsaw, Poland.
 Pantaleo defeated James Green in the final bout by a score of 5–3.
 In his semi-final bout, Pantaleo defeated three-time world champion and Olympic Bronze Medalist Haji Aliyev of Azerbaijan with a score of 6-6.

 Pantaleo closed out his 2021 campaign with a medical withdrawal from the 2021 United States World Team Trials (wrestling).
 In his semi finals bout it is recorded that he sustained a rib related injury, causing for a medical forfeit.
 At that time of injury, Pantaleo was the top ranked wrestler in the world at 70 kg, according to United World Wrestling.